moha-bekh/atfq/README.md

 - WAF + Vault: the project handles authentication and user data, so gateway hardening and secret isolation are important.
 - Monitoring: Prometheus and Grafana make service health visible and support debugging during multi-service deployment.
 - Microservices: auth, user, and wiki domains have different responsibilities and storage needs; service separation keeps these boundaries clear.
+- ORM/database toolkit: SQLx keeps database access explicit while still providing typed rows, migrations, and structured persistence code.
+- Multi-language/API/framework module of choice: the project demonstrates integration across Rust, Go, React, REST, OpenAPI, and gRPC rather than a single monolithic stack.
+- Figma module of choice: the interface was prepared from a visual design source before being translated into reusable frontend components.
+- Custom design system: ATFQ has reusable UI primitives and theme behavior instead of one-off screen styling.

 ## Individual Contributions

 ### acaetano

-- Helped define the ATFQ product concept and user journey.
-- Worked on wiki browsing and contribution workflows.
+- Worked on the advanced permissions system with mbekheir.
+- Contributed to user management with mbekheir and jamar.
+- Participated in the shared frontend/backend framework work.
+- Participated in API integration, microservice behavior, and ORM/database usage.
 - Helped validate content structure: articles, notions, questions, and resources.
-- Contributed to README/product documentation and evaluation preparation.

-Main challenge: making the wiki feel structured enough for learning while keeping contribution forms understandable.
+Main challenge: keeping user-facing account and permission flows understandable while the backend rules became more detailed.

 ### jamar

-- Coordinated planning, task breakdown, and frontend integration.
+- Acted as Project Manager and coordinated planning, task breakdown, and progress tracking.
-- Built or integrated React screens for wiki browsing, search, moderation, and navigation.
-- Helped implement admin dashboard UX for role and wiki review flows.
+- Implemented the 2FA flow.
+- Contributed to user management with acaetano and mbekheir.
+- Participated in the shared frontend/backend framework work.
-- Participated in code reviews and cross-service integration testing.
+- Participated in API integration, microservice behavior, and ORM/database usage.

-Main challenge: keeping frontend state consistent while content versions, roles, and permissions change asynchronously.
+Main challenge: coordinating delivery while security-sensitive authentication features required careful integration and testing.

 ### jsommet

-- Led technical architecture and backend service boundaries.
-- Implemented or reviewed gRPC contracts, role/permission workflows, and moderation logic.
+- Participated in the shared frontend/backend framework work.
+- Contributed to API and microservice integration.
-- Worked on database schema design and data consistency.
+- Worked with the shared ORM/database layer and service migrations.
-- Reviewed critical backend and API gateway changes.
+- Helped keep backend contracts and service boundaries consistent.
+- Participated in integration and evaluation preparation.

 Main challenge: keeping domain services independent while still exposing a simple API to the frontend.

 ### mbekheir

+- Acted as Product Owner and Technical Lead.
+- Implemented remote authentication with OAuth 2.0 for Google and GitHub.
-- Implemented DevOps and security infrastructure: Docker Compose, Vault, ModSecurity, monitoring.
+- Implemented DevOps and security infrastructure: Docker Compose, Vault, ModSecurity, Prometheus, and Grafana.
+- Worked on the advanced permissions system with acaetano.
+- Contributed to user management with acaetano and jamar.
-- Worked on authentication, OAuth, MFA, API gateway integration, and service secrets.
+- Worked on advanced search with sdeutsch.
-- Added metrics and operational tooling for local evaluation.
-- Helped connect backend services to the frontend API client.
+- Built the custom-made design system and prepared the Figma-based visual direction.
+- Participated in the shared framework, API, microservice, and ORM/database modules.

 Main challenge: making the application reproducible with many containers while keeping secrets out of source code.

 ### sdeutsch

-- Worked on user profile features, avatar handling, theme customization, and account settings.
-- Helped implement friendship and presence user flows.
+- Worked on advanced search functionality with mbekheir.
+- Participated in the shared frontend/backend framework work.
-- Participated in accessibility and responsive UI checks.
+- Participated in API integration, microservice behavior, and ORM/database usage.
-- Supported documentation and evaluation readiness.
+- Contributed to user-facing features and evaluation readiness.

-Main challenge: designing user settings that expose many account/security actions without becoming confusing.
+- Helped test flows from the user perspective.

+Main challenge: making search and user-facing workflows practical while the content and profile data came from multiple services.

 ## Security Notes